collapsed-stacks/startups/questions/8779/how-can-i-get-advertisers-for-my-below-mentioned-business-model.md

 - tagged: `website`, `business-plan`, `business-model`, `lean-startup`, `advertising`
 - score: 1

-<p>There is this business model used by Hitbliss and many other sites where we pay the users for watching an advertisement. </p>
+There is this business model used by Hitbliss and many other sites where we pay the users for watching an advertisement.

-<p>Where can I find advertisers for this model?
+Where can I find advertisers for this model?
-How can I get bigger companies like Coca-Cola or even Google? </p>
+How can I get bigger companies like Coca-Cola or even Google?

 ## No Answers